 Project Overview

 Wayfinding is an important part of the Anchorage trail system.
 Kiosks and directional posts help trail users safely and confidently navigate the city without using a car.
-Through a partnership with the Anchorage Park Foundation, Anchorage Parks and Recreation installed 139 wayfinding signs on Anchorage’s multi-use trails, including Campbell Creek Trail, Lanie Fleischer Chester Creek Trail, Tony Knowles Coastal Trail, Fish Creek Trail, and Ship Creek Trail.
+Through a partnership with the Anchorage Park Foundation, Anchorage Parks and Recreation installed over 100 new wayfinding signs on Anchorage’s multi-use trails, including Campbell Creek Trail, Lanie Fleischer Chester Creek Trail, Tony Knowles Coastal Trail, Fish Creek Trail, and Ship Creek Trail.

 Project goals: